OSGeo/grass/doc/howto_release.md

 ### Update Hugo web site

-Update website only for final releases (not release candidates) in one PR.
+Update website only for final releases (not release candidates).
+Submit the changes in a single PR.

 Software pages: